 Company review platforms, like Glassdoor and Indeed, have increased in popularity for job seekers.
 Think of these websites as the court of public opinion.
 If your company has several negative reviews, it can give you a bad reputation, affecting your ability to recruit and retain top talent.

 Current and past employees write negative reviews based on their experience at your company.
-If they experience issues like micromanagement, lack of company values, poor communication, or excessive workloads and they don’t feel they could openly voice their concerns at work, your company is even more likely to receive negative feedback.
+Suppose they experience issues like micromanagement, lack of company values, poor communication, or excessive workloads and don’t feel they can openly voice their concerns at work.
+In that case, your company is even more likely to receive negative employee input on these platforms.

-These platforms allow individuals to post anonymously, so responses are more likely to be honest, which makes them valuable.
+These platforms allow individual employees to post anonymously, so responses are more likely to be honest, which makes them valuable.
 If you consistently receive negative reviews, take that as an opportunity to revamp your organizational culture.

-Start by overhauling your core values, surveying your current employees for feedback, and revising your brand.
-Once you have a positive work culture, you’ll be able to attract more job seekers and retain your current talent.
+Start by overhauling your core values, practice active listening by asking for employee feedback, and revising your brand.
+Once you have a positive work culture, you’ll be able to attract more job seekers and raise employee retention.

-Every employee wants to be praised for their accomplishments—even if they’re only minor successes.
-Only occasionally recognizing individuals can lead to an environment where employees don’t feel appreciated.
+Every employee wants praise for their accomplishments—even if they’re only minor successes.
+A lack of recognition can lead to an environment where employees don’t feel appreciated.
 Similarly, animosity and resentment between teams can grow if you only recognize monetary wins, like your sales department reaching its quarterly goal.

 You also want to ensure your employees don’t feel targeted.
 Toxicity can occur if your primary strategy for calling out errors your employees make is to share them publicly.
 Mistakes happen, and everyone can make improvements.
 But showing dissatisfaction, especially after rewarding someone else, is abusive behavior and only serves to wear down your employees.